xpdAcq/xpdAcq/doc/quickstart.rst

 """"""""""

 If you want to query any ``xpdAcq`` or ``xpdAn`` function, type the function name with a ``?`` at the end and hit return.
-Documentation for what paramters the function takes, and any default values, and what the function returns will be printed.
+Documentation for what parameters the function takes, and any default values, and what the function returns will be printed.
 For example, in your ``collection`` terminal type:

 .. code-block:: python